Teamviewer_desktop High Cpu Usage Mac

 I would not recommend you to do this if you have recently added some new files on your system.
 Though disabling the mdworker is no harm but it would stop the indexing that is going on and it would continue back again once the mdworker process is enabled again.
 So, if you still want to disable the mdworker process then you would need to disable the Spotlight, since, mdworker is the part of Spotlight.

-• Open the terminal on the Mac and type the commands below.
+- Open the terminal on the Mac and type the commands below.

-• Then using arrow keys, find the SPOTLIGHT=-YES- entry.
+and press Enter key. - Then using arrow keys, find the

-• Now, change the above SPOTLIGHT=-YES- to SPOTLIGHT=-NO-entry.
+entry. - Now, change the above

-• To save the changes, press Ctrl + O key, and press Enter/Return key.
+entry. - To save the changes, press Ctrl + O key, and press Enter/Return key.

-• Finally, reboot your Mac to make changes effective.
+to delete all the Spotlight index. - Finally, reboot your Mac to make changes effective.

 This will disable the Spotlight and you can see that now your system might be running fine.
 But still, you would need to re-enable the spotlight back in future and to do so just enter the below commands.

-• Change back the entry SPOTLIGHT=-NO- to SPOTLIGHT=-YES-and press save.
+- Change back the entry

-• Also, enter the command mdutil -i on / and press enter.
+mdutil -i on /

 After this restart, your system and the Spotlight will be enabled again.
 And if this time, if it slows down your pc again, have some patience and let it complete its task.
 Because as I said above, the mdworker occupies large memory space for a short period of time and after it’s work is done, the memory usage decreases back to normal.